Gender Studies

 Sidra Kamran.
 Assistant professor of sociology.
 Gender and Sexuality, Digital Culture, Social Inequality, Qualitative Methods, Sociology of Work, Global Social Theory.
 PhD 2022, MA 2015 The New School.
 BS 2011 University of Lahore.

 Melanie E.S.
 Kohnen.
-Assistant professor of rhetoric and media studies.
+Associate professor of rhetoric and media studies.
 Digital media, global television.
 PhD 2010, MA 2002 Brown University.
 MA, BA 2001 Heinrich-Heine-Universität.

 Jennifer LaBounty.
 Associate professor of psychology.
 Child, adolescent, and adult development; methodology; internships.
 PhD 2008, MA 2005 University of Michigan.
 BS 2001 University of Oregon.

 Rebecca Lingafelter.
-Associate professor of theatre, chair of the Department of Theatre.
-Acting, voice, movement, devising, contemporary performance, modern American drama, ancient and Medieval performance.
+Associate professor of theatre and department chair.
+Acting, Voice, Movement, Devising, Contemporary Performance, Modern American Drama, Ancient and Medieval Performance.
 MFA 2005 Columbia University.
 BA 2000 University of California at San Diego.

 Susanna Morrill.
-Associate professor of religious.
+Associate professor of religious studies.
 Religion in America.
 PhD 2002, MA 1993 University of Chicago.
 BA 1989 Bryn Mawr College.

 Dawn Odell.
-Associate professor of art history.
-Early modern East Asian and European art history.
+Professor of art history.
+Early Modern East Asian and European Art History.
 PhD 2003 University of Chicago.
 MA 1992 Harvard University.
 BA 1986 Carleton College.

 Jess Perlitz.
-Associate professor of art.
+Associate professor of art and department chair.
 Sculpture.
 MFA 2009 Temple University.
 BFA 2000 Bard College.

 Jolina H. Ruckert.
 Assistant professor with term of psychology.
 PhD 2014 University of Washington.
 MA 2006 Pepperdine University.
 BA 2004 University of Miami.